Check the background of this financial professional on brokercheck.finra.org/

 Losing a loved one can be one of the most challenging experiences of a person’s life.
 While grieving, a person must complete many burdensome tasks, such as planning a funeral.
 Receiving an inheritance during this time can be the source of even more stress, as the recipient must determine how to access and manage the inheritance.
 This process can seem especially daunting if the recipient needs the inheritance to help cover the decedent’s debts or final expenses.
 Luckily, the stress caused by an unexpected inheritance is avoidable.

-Although it may be uncomfortable, discussing your well-thought-out estate plan with your heirs can alleviate future stress.
 On the other hand, avoiding this discussion could leave your beneficiaries unprepared to handle the family’s wealth.
-According to a study by The Williams Group, 70% of wealthy families lose their wealth by the second generation and 90%by the third generation.
+According to a study by The Williams Group, 70% of wealthy families lose their wealth by the second generation and 90% by the third generation.
 To ensure that your heirs preserve your family wealth for generations to come, consider the following.

 Identify family values